Eleonore9/xml-to-model-structure/README.md

 Work in progress to reach the MVP1 milestone:

-* User can produces a "pre model" (a workflow + a catalog) for a basic diagram.
+* User can produce a "pre model" (a workflow + a catalog) for a basic diagram.

-* User get an error (with a descriptive message) if the diagram file is broken and can't be used as such.
+* User gets an error (with a descriptive message) if the diagram file is broken and thus can't be used.

 ## Description

-You can create a diagram/flowchart for a model using [draw.io](https://www.draw.io/) and export it as XML (don't compressing it).
+You can create a diagram/flowchart for a model using [draw.io](https://www.draw.io/) and export it as XML (don't compress it).

 Example of a model diagram/flowchart:
 ![basic-model-diagram](img/test-diagram5.png)